hackclub/hackclub/drumpad/README.md

   width: 100px;
   height: 100px;
   margin: 10px 0;

-  /* To learn more about the box-shadow property, check out the hacking section */
   box-shadow: 0 8px 6px -6px black;
   background-color: #444;
   display: flex;
   justify-content: center;

-  /* To learn more about the align-items property, check out the hacking section */
   align-items: center;
   font-size: 20px;

-  /* To learn more about the rgba function, check out the hacking section */
   color: rgba(255, 255, 255, 0.4);

-  /* To learn more about the border-radius property, check out the hacking section */
   border: 4px solid;
 }
 ```